3ramayana/koperasi-app/README.md

 Application for recording customer savings and loan.
 This is web-based application for recording customer transactions for savings and loans at Pendidikan Sains Averos Foundation cooperation with customers being employees of the foundation.

-Link to the video: bla bla bla
+Link to the video: [https://youtu.be/E29vdPhcsZ0](https://youtu.be/E29vdPhcsZ0)

 ## 2. Requirements